CorporateFounder/unitedStates_final/charterEng/EXPLANATION_WHY_MONEY_DEMURAGE_IS_USED_HERE.md

 # EXPLANATION WHY MONEY DEMURAGE IS USED HERE
+How does the negative rate work here?
+Every six months we burn 0.1% of digital dollars from all accounts and 0.2% of digital shares, which allows us to keep the money supply unchanged, preventing it from growing, for the new money created and the money destroyed come into parity.
 The negative rate is now applied in many countries, this measure stimulates money holders when the price is excessively high, saturate the market with money.
 The amount of money mined for each block is 400 digital dollars and 400 digital shares,